-Palm Springs is a city located in California.
-With a 2020 population of 49,291, it is the 184th largest city in California and the 805th largest city in the United States.
-Palm Springs is currently growing at a rate of 0.94% annually and its population has increased by 10.64% since the most recent census, which recorded a population of 44,552 in 2010.
-Spanning over 95 miles, Palm Springs has a population density of 521 people per square mile.
+Palm Springs is a city located in Riverside County California.
+Palm Springs has a 2020 population of 44,579.
+Palm Springs is currently growing at a rate of 0.00% annually and its population has increased by 0.01% since the most recent census, which recorded a population of 44,575 in 2010.

 Palm Springs is a city located in the state of California.
 It is located in the Coachella Valley area of Riverside County.
 It is most known for being a resort city, offering tourists and residents lots to do including outdoor activities like golf and hiking in the surrounding deserts and mountain areas.